Dwill55/Dwill55/README.md

 # 🔭 Current Endeavors
 I'm currently teaching myself VB.NET and Python.
 Here's what I'm currently focused on:
-- I'm apart of the Python Study Buddies Group to study with and enhance my Python skill set with like-minded women in tech.
+- I joined the Python Study Buddies Group to learn and improve my Python skills alongside fellow women in tech.
 - I'm a early riser, always driven and constantly learning in the tech world.

 # ✨ Goals for 2024